opensafely-core/ehrql/tests/generative/README.md

 Let's take a closer look at the elements of the `valid_variable`.

-`type_` is a strategy for choosing a type, sampled from the types used as the keys for `value_strategies`:
+`type_` is a type, drawn using the `any_type()` strategy, that chooses one of the types used as the keys for `value_strategies`:
 ```
     def any_type():
         return st.sampled_from(list(value_strategies.keys()))
 ```

-`frame` is a strategy for choosing a frame with one row per patient.
+`frame` is a frame with one row per patient, drawn using the `one_row_per_patient_frame()` strategy.
 That could be a simple patient table (picked from one of the two `SelectPatientTable` nodes defined by our data strategies), or a `PickOneRowPerPatient` node, which is the result of a number of sorting and filtering operations.

 Each of the sort and filter operations are themselves defined by strategies which require a series to sort/filter on, so a frame strategy can quickly become deeply nested.
 The nesting